-Cattails are considered to be an invasive species in many areas, because often choke out other species of plants.
-This is because they spread by wind dispersed seeds and they possess rhizomes which allow their colonies to form and spread underground, as well.
-The seeds of the cattail form part of the diet of the muskrat, and the stalks are often found as part of the dens and platforms they build.
+Cattails are considered to be an invasive species in many areas because often choke out other species of plants.
+This is because they spread by wind-dispersed seeds and they possess rhizomes which allow their colonies to form and spread underground, as well.
+The seeds of the cattail form part of the diet of the muskrat and the stalks are often found as part of the dens and platforms they build.
 Birds use the hairs from the seeds to line their nests.

 Duck Potatoes are also considered invasive in many areas.
 However, they provide a varied diet for wildlife.
-The tubers are very similar to the common potato, and can be cooked and eaten in the same ways by humans.
+The tubers are very similar to the common potato and can be cooked and eaten in the same ways by humans.
 The taste resembles that of common potatoes or chestnuts.
 The plant also produces late summer buds and fruits which can also be eaten.
-Ducks eat the seeds, while beavers, porcupines and muskrats often eat the entire plant including the tubers.
+Ducks eat the seeds, while beavers, porcupines, and muskrats often eat the entire plant including the tubers.

-The Duck Potatoe grows to 3 feet or more in height and produces whorls of flowers on its stalk, with both male and female blooms sharing the same stalk.
-Male flowers are easily identified due to the yellow stamens which can clearly be seen.
+The Duck Potatoe grows to 3 feet or more in height and produces whorls of flowers on its stalk, with both male and female blooms sharing the same stem.
+Male flowers are easily identified due to the yellow stamens which can be seen.
 These large white flowers have rounded petals and appear in groups of 3.
 The large green leaves are shaped like arrowheads, accounting for another of the plant’s common nicknames, broadleaf arrowhead.